-- Clean the combine battery terminals to assure a good power and good connection. - Inspect all cables for mice damage. - Make sure all cables are secure (locked into place) and are not touching or interfering with the weigh bucket assembly. - If equipped with a pneumatic air system, check the filters and lubricator for contamination.
+- Clean the combine battery terminals to ensure a good power and good connection. - Inspect all cables for rodent damage. - Make sure all cables are secure (locked into place) and are not touching or interfering with the weigh bucket assembly. - If equipped with a pneumatic air system, check the filters and lubricator for contamination.
 Replace as necessary.
 Close the petcock valve on the air tank and charge the system up to 120 PSI.
 Check for air leaks.
-Operating pressure should be regulated to 50PSI. - Check the limit switches for proper function (adjust if needed). - Check the actuator operation for each door assembly for normal operation.
+Operating pressure should be regulated to 50 PSI. - Check the actuator operation for each door assembly for normal operation.
 Slow moving actuators are usually an indication of a plugged metal porous vent on exhaust port of solenoid.
 Replace or clean as needed. - Ensure the weigh bucket or pan moves freely.
-Also ensure the bucket is resting in aluminum tracks and not binding.

-- Check the actuators and slides for proper function and adjustment.
+Also ensure the bucket is resting in aluminum tracks and not binding. - Check the actuators and slides for proper function and adjustment.
 If needed, lubricate the slides with DRY graphite to minimize gum or chaff buildup.
-CAUTION: Do not use wet lubricants on the gate assemblies. - Run "DIAGNOSTIC" menu checks on the load cells, moisture sensor, and level detect sensor as outlined in the Diagnostics section of this reference guide. - Check weight and moisture calibrations.
+CAUTION: Do not use wet lubricants on the gate assemblies.

+- Run DIAGNOSTIC menu checks on the load cells, moisture sensor, and level detect sensor as outlined in the Diagnostics section of this reference guide. - Check weight and moisture calibrations.